Utah-State-University-Cybersecurity/HackUSU-CYOA/README.md

 # Overview
-The goal of this project was to create a Choose Your Own Adventure style game powered by ChatGPT-3.5
+The goal of this project was to create a Choose Your Own Adventure style game powered by OpenAI's ChatGPT-3.5-turbo

 We did this by calling the API for GPT with a very specific prompt, parsing the results, and displaying it all in a tkinter window.